cloudogu/gomarkdoc/README.md

 # Cloudogu gomarkdoc

 - Used for internal code documentation where field comments from structs should be extracted.
+- Added option `includeFiles`
+  - used to generation markdown only for specified files in a package

 # Update templates